mattermost/docs/source/configure/site-configuration-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Access the following configuration settings in the System Console by going to **Site Configuration**:
+Access the following configuration settings in the System Console by going to **Site Configuration**, or by editing the ``config.json`` file as described in the following tables:

 - `Customization <#customization>`__
 - `Localization <#localization>`__